 Step 4: Above Your Cheekbones

 Here’s where most people make a mistake—highlighter should go above your cheekbones, not on the apples of your cheeks.
-Dip a wide, soft face brush (like Make Up For Ever’s 152 Medium Highlighter Brush ($37)) into the power highlighter, tap off the excess on your wrist, and apply it above your cheekbones towards your temples in a sweeping motion.
+Dip a wide, soft face brush (like Make Up For Ever’s 152 Medium Highlighter Brush, $37) into the powder highlighter, tap off the excess on your wrist, and apply it above your cheekbones towards your temples in a sweeping motion.
 Liquid or gel formulas can be blended in with a brush or your fingers, depending on the finish you prefer.

 Step 5: Done!